 Be prepared for rain!!!
 Hopefully the most we will get is brief rain shower!
 Bring a tarp or three, duck in your tent, bring rain protection, get wet, do whatever you want just remember to think about how you are going to deal with any potential rain BEFORE you go.
 Bottom line: prepare for rain, better safe than sorry, it as easy as a tarp or two, some rope, and some ingenuity.

-Bring insect repellent; the insects will be bad.
-There is a still pond on the grounds so there are many mosquitoes in season.
-Also there are a variety of spiders in the area so please plan to keep your tent sealed up and shake out any bedding.
+Bring insect repellent.
+There are a variety of spiders in the area so please plan to keep your tent sealed up and shake out any bedding.
 Raccoons and other critters will stay away during the noisy hours, but please be mindful of where you leave trash and waste water as they will invade if they get a chance!

 Bring Ice and Water.
-There will be no ice sales nor water available on site.
+There will be daily ice runs, but water is not available on site.
 Please plan ahead and bring enough water to drink, shower and clean up around camp.
 A good rule of thumb is 2 gallons per person per day.

 Bring tables and chairs.
-This is not a standard campground.
 There are no picnic tables or benches on the property

 This is primitive camping at its best.
 Be prepared to meet the challenges of surviving without power or facilities.
 Enjoy the simplicity of going without, or find creative ways to meet your needs.
 Research the Leave No Trace land ethic, or go to the Burning Man website for more tips and advice on how to make your experience pleasant and eco-friendly.